pragma-/Plang/README.md

 some Perl scripts I have; notably [PBot](https://github.com/pragma-/pbot), an IRC bot that I've been tinkering with for quite a while.

-I wanted to be able to allow strings from external sources to be safely interpreted in a sandbox environment with access to exposed Perl subroutines.
-I also wanted to explore how a scripting language is made and what kind of unique ideas I might come up with.
+I wanted to be able to allow text from external sources to be safely interpreted in a sandbox environment with access to exposed Perl subroutines.

+I originally tried using [PPI](https://metacpan.org/pod/PPI) to analyze and filter Perl subroutines and expressions, but it proved impossible to make the programs safe and still able to do anything.

+Since I've always wanted to explore how a scripting language is made and what kind of unique ideas I might come up with, I decided to start writing Plang.

 Plang is in early development stage.
 There will be bugs.
 There will be abrupt design changes.